 Bouncing vehicle wheels create dust, reduce driving control and are the main cause of washboards.
 The best approach to driving on our roads is to take your time and enjoy the view –

-- Minimize hard braking, especially around turns and at intersections; ideally, take your foot off the gas long before reaching a turn and intersection so you won’t have to brake at all
+- Minimize hard braking before turns, it can make a vehicle bounce; ideally, take your foot off the gas long before reaching a turn or intersection so you won’t have to brake at all

 - Go up steep hills slowly, hitting the gas will make a vehicle bounce; if you have it, use 4WD to improve uphill traction and reduce rear wheel bouncing

 - Keep your top speed to 30 MPH, you’ll probably only add a 2-3 minutes to your trip through the ranch